-

 Click here for our What to Pack page for a list of what you should bring with you.
 We provide waders, rain

 gear, rods, reels, tackle and everything else that you will need for your stay.
 The only arrangements you make on your own are air fare, and auto rental (check with us for best deals) .
-The cost of your fishing license is not included in your package but can be conveniently purchases at the lodge.
+The cost of your fishing license is not included in your package but can be conveniently purchased online ahead of time or at many local shops once you arrive.
 Gratuities for the guides and staff are not included and at your discretion.For Lodges that include Meals

 We supply your favorite non-alcoholic beverages and there is a local store that will sell you your favorite beers, wine and liquor. -

 Two Halibut per day, two or three Silvers per day (depending on the month), three Reds per day (usually increased to six in good years.)
-One King per day and two Kings per year from the Kenai River.
-One or two Kings per day from the Kasilof River depending on the month.
-We believe in catch and release policy for trout on the Kenai River.
+One Hatchery King per day from the Kasilof River.
+Trout is catch and release on the Kenai River.

 -